Interactive Units

 Abraham Lincoln and Leadership

-This unit, based on books in SIU Press’ Concise Lincoln Library, explores several competing characteristics, ideals, and policies President Lincoln faced, many of which the United States and the world still face today.
+These modules, based on books in SIU Press’ Concise Lincoln Library, explore several competing issues, ideals, and policies President Lincoln faced, many of which the United States and the world still face today.

 Link to Interactive Unit